JuhiCode94/PictureRevealWindows/README.md

 - Click the button to reveal an image.
 - Stylish button design with hover and pressed effects.

-## Screenshots

-Include screenshots or a GIF showcasing your application's UI.

 ## How to Use

 1. Clone the repository: